About Life Teen and Edge

 - You are open to growing and learning more about your faith

-- You are available on Sunday afternoons for LifeTeen, Sunday mornings for EDGE, or Wednesdays in Summer for Confirmation.
+- You are available on Sunday afternoons for LifeTeen, Monday nights for Edge, or Monday Nights and/or Wednesday mornings in summer for Confirmation..

 - You are willing to make your volunteer work a top five priority in your life